Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF algorithms

 \subsection{Alternating Poisson Regression for Poisson NMF}

-Alternating Poisson Regression arises from solving \eqref{eq:problem} by alternating between optimizing over $\L$ with $\F$ fixed, and optimizing over $\F$ with $\L$ fixed.
-This is an example of a block-coordinate descent algorithm \citep{wright-2015} (also known as ``nonlinear Gauss-Seidel''; \citealt{bertsekas-1999}), where the ``blocks'' are $\L$ and $\F$.
+Alternating Poisson Regression arises from solving \eqref{eq:problem} by switching between optimizing over ${\bf H}$ with ${\bf W}$ fixed, and optimizing over ${\bf W}$ with ${\bf H}$ fixed.
+This is an example of a block-coordinate descent algorithm \citep{wright-2015, bertsekas-1999} where the two ``blocks'' are ${\bf H}$ and ${\bf W}$.
 It is analogous to ``alternating least squares'' for matrix factorization with Gaussian errors.

-We highlight two simple but important points.
-First, by symmetry of \eqref{eq:problem}, optimizing $\F$ given $\L$ has the same form as optimizing $\L$ given $\F$, which simplifies implementation.
-Second, because of the separability of the sum in \eqref{eq:problem}, optimizing $\F$ given $\L$ splits into $m$ independent $K$-dimensional subproblems of the form
+We point out two simple but important facts.
+First, by symmetry of \eqref{eq:problem}, optimizing ${\bf H}$ given ${\bf W}$ has the same form as optimizing ${\bf W}$ given ${\bf H}$.
+Second, because of the separability of the sum in \eqref{eq:problem}, optimizing ${\bf W}$ given ${\bf H}$ splits into $m$ independent $K$-dimensional subproblems of the following form:

-for $j = 1, \dots, m$ (and similarly for optimizing ${\bf L}$ given ${\bf F}$).
+for $j = 1, \dots, m$.
+(And similarly for optimizing ${\bf H}$ given ${\bf W}$.)
 Because the $m$ subproblems \eqref{eq:subproblem} are independent, their solutions can be pursued in parallel.
-While both of these observations are simple, {\em neither of them hold in the multinomial topic model due to the additional sum-to-one constraints.}
+While both of these observations are simple, neither of them hold for the multinomial topic model due to the sum-to-one constraints.